DamLabResources/OMICS/exercises/aoe23/wk09/README.md

 # Wk09 Assignment Edgerton

 In this assignment you will practice using your the pipeline to create BCF files from alignments.
 Keep a long of your commands and results in `{repo_root}/excercises/{userid}/wk09`.

+## Notes from Assignment Description In Class/Comments from Will

+- **Overall Goal:** High Level goal: you are trying to find the snps that make this a snowflake: so snps that are actually important in this context.

+- **Will already:**
+    - Aligned the genomes
+    - Intersected them against the genes using the .gff
+    - Useful tools: SnpEff is a tool that takes the vcf file and looks at which gene is it in and asks:
+        - will it change the codon of that amino acid
+        - low impact: synonomous mutation or no change mutation
+        - severe impact: frameshift/stopcodon

 ## Pipeline